favonia/cloudflare-ddns/README.markdown

 - 🩺 The updater can report to [Healthchecks](https://healthchecks.io) or [Uptime Kuma](https://uptime.kuma.pet) so that you receive notifications when it fails to update IP addresses.
 - 📣 The updater can also actively update you via any service supported by the [shoutrrr library](https://containrrr.dev/shoutrrr/), including emails, major notification services, major messaging platforms, and generic webhooks.

-### 🙈 Minimum Privacy Impact
+### 🛡️ Attention to Security and Privacy

-By default, public IP addresses are obtained via [Cloudflare’s debugging page](https://one.one.one.one/cdn-cgi/trace).
+- 🙈 By default, public IP addresses are obtained via [Cloudflare’s debugging page](https://one.one.one.one/cdn-cgi/trace).
 This minimizes the impact on privacy because we are already using the Cloudflare API to update DNS records.
 Moreover, if Cloudflare servers are not reachable, chances are you cannot update DNS records anyways.

-### 🛡️ Attention to Security

 - 🛡️ By default, the updater uses only HTTPS or [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) to detect IP addresses.
 This makes it harder for someone else to trick the updater into updating your DNS records with wrong IP addresses.
 See the [Security Model](docs/designs/features/network-security-model.markdown) for more information.